install the required software (unless it is already installed);

 Refer to the Software pages for further details.
 Other software packages have been installed by users, or can be installed upon request.

-The cluster is located in Herndon, VA and is managed by ORIS/OCIO (Office of Research Information Services/Office of the Chief Information Officer).
+The cluster is located in Herndon, VA and is managed by ORCS/OCIO (Office of Research Computing Services/Office of the Chief Information Officer).

 The cluster is supported by the following individuals